Zp1021/SBA-316/README.md

 There is an event listener that tracks player moves by starting with pattern X and then moving on to pattern O when interacting with the board

-There is a buttton called reset that allows users to open up a new page to effectively reset the gameboard and start again
+There is a buttton called reset that allows users to open up a new page to effectively resetting the gameboard and start again however this functionality does get blocked as it is a pop-up.

+NOTE: The above does handle it either refresh the page or disable pop-up block to allow for the BOM functions to carry out task

 at the time of writing this the logic for determining the winner is still under construction